Sharing all the tips & tricks for upgrading our DIY Pea Gravel Fire Pit Patio for less than $100 in just 1 day with pictures!

-Just a few short years ago we created a stone fire pit.
-It is one of our family’s favorite spots to hang out in our backyard, especially when we have large parties.
+Our pea gravel fire pit is now one of our family’s favorite spots to hang out in our backyard, especially when we have large parties.

-Pea Gravel Fire Pit Makeover
+Pea Gravel Fire Pit Patio Makeover

 *this post contains affiliate links for more information check out our disclosure page here*

-Over the years, the grass and weeds had started to invade all the flagstone we had laid down around our stone fire pit making it look really sad.
+Over the years, the grass & weeds had started to invade around the flagstone patio we had laid down around our stone fire pit making it look really sad.

-Jason, with the help of the boys surprised me with this outdoor DIY project so I do not have any step by step photos to show you guys :).
+Jason, with the help of the boys surprised me with this outdoor DIY project so I do not have any step by step photos to show you guys.

-They then laid down some landscape fabric and added Belgium block (or cobblestone) around the edges of the patio.
+They then laid down some landscape fabric & added Belgium block (or cobblestone) around the edges of the gravel patio fire pit.

 It ties in so much better with the rest of the stone walkway around our house.

-The smaller wooden beam benches we built a few years ago were just not large enough to accommodate all the people that gather around our fire pit and the feet had started to rot in the dirt.
+The smaller wooden beam benches we built a few years ago were just not large enough to accommodate all the people that gather around our fire pit & the feet had started to rot in the dirt.

 We used pressure treated beams left over from our wood retaining wall for the feet this time around in hopes that these benches will last a long time!